Javascript Menu by Deluxe-Menu.com

 Contest Dates/Times:

-Log deadline for PH and CW logs - 28 days after the end of the CW contest.
+Log deadline for PH and CW logs - 31 October.

 Contest Rules